jeka-dev/demo-springboot-simple/README.md

 jeka docker: buildNative
 ```

-Show Details about of the Docker Native Image
+Show Details about of the Docker Native Image.
 ```shell
 jeka docker: infoNative
 ```